lafengnan/excel-export/ReadME.md

   * Add one method to export multiple data list:
     * public boolean exportMultipleDataList(String sheetName, boolean superFlag, OutputStream os, List<?>... dataList)
 * 2017-01-18 1.0.8 Update Java document and change version number
+* 2017-01-20 1.0.9-SNAPSHOT
+  * Fix issue of locating for duplicate specified columns
+  * Fix issue of mark font display issue of exportDataList with multiple data source

 ## HOW TO
 Two annotations are provided to identify which filed would be exported to excel